Reflecting Upon Irreducible Mind

 What I am pointing out it that the very problem that bedevils materialism

-Irreducible Mind.
-They are not showing any account for the shifting of consciousness.
+of Irreducible Mind.
+They are not showing any account for the shifting

-experience) in all that the authors have described in the book
+(of subjective experience) in all that the authors have described in

 I think it's exaggerated to say that Myers' views have the same